mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

     caption: [ Schematic for the `not_2bit` circuit after TMR ] ) <fig:not2bitposttmr>

 There are several important things to note in this schematic.
-Firstly, and most obviously, not the large increase in area
+Firstly, and most obviously, note the large increase in area
 #footnote[Or at least, what _would_ become ASIC/FPGA area, as we are operating on a netlist.] -
 TMR is a very high-area technique that more than triples the area utilisation.
 Observe that the `$not` cell